howdoicomputer/revontulet/README.md

 ## /api/satellites/above|stream

-This endpoint is the meat and potatoes.
-It takes in a coordinate pair, a list of sat_color_pairs, and a search_radius in order to create a diffed list of satellites over that passed in set of coordinates.
+This endpoint is the meat and potatoes of the app.
+It takes in a coordinate pair, a list of sat_color_pairs, and a search_radius in order to create a diffed list of satellites that passed over a set of coordinates.

 ``` sh
 curl -X 'GET' \